danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 ```

 These classes implement the domain model, with additional mapping. `ApiActor` is
-pretty straightforward, while `ApiMovie` can be further described:
+straightforward, while `ApiMovie` can be further described:

 * `releaseDate` is parsed with `DateTransform`.
 We may have to adjust this later.